Weed law in Thailand: what changes in 2025 for consumption, cultivation, sale, and export

 Distribution restrictions

-The sale of cannabis in Thailand has been restructured to limit access strictly to medical patients.
-Only licensed dispensaries or pharmacies are authorized to sell cannabis or cannabis-based products.
-These establishments must operate under a license issued by the DTAM, which requires a rigorous vetting process, including background checks on shareholders, compliance with storage and labeling standards, and integration with a national traceability system.
+Thailand has restructured its cannabis sales framework to restrict access exclusively to verified medical patients.
+Only licensed dispensaries and pharmacies may sell cannabis or cannabis-based products.
+These establishments must operate under a licence issued by the Department of Thai Traditional and Alternative Medicine (DTAM) following a rigorous vetting process.
+This process involves background checks on shareholders and directors, compliance with mandatory storage, security, and labelling requirements, and integration with the national traceability and reporting system to ensure full regulatory oversight of distribution activities.

-Sales are permitted only upon presentation of a valid medical prescription.
-Each transaction must be logged in a digital registry indicating the patient’s name, the prescribing physician, the prescribed dosage, and the specific product dispensed.
-The law expressly prohibits the sale of cannabis to individuals without proper documentation, and any violation of this provision is considered an illegal distribution of a controlled substance, punishable under both the Controlled Herbs Act and the Narcotics Act.
+Licensed sellers may complete a sale only after the buyer presents a valid medical prescription issued by a licensed Thai medical practitioner.
+Sellers must record each transaction in the digital registry, identifying the patient, the prescribing physician, the approved dosage, and the specific cannabis product dispensed.
+The law expressly prohibits the sale of cannabis to any individual without proper authorization.
+Any person who violates this requirement commits unlawful distribution of a controlled substance and faces penalties under the Controlled Herbs Act and, where applicable, the Narcotics Act.

 Advertising restrictions